TylerTemp/SaintsField/README.md

 Special Note:

 1. After applying this attribute, only pure `PropertyDrawer`, and decorators from `SaintsEditor` works on this target.
 Which means, using third party's `PropertyDrawer` is fine, but decorator of Editor level (e.g. Odin's `Button`, NaughtyAttributes' `Button`) will not work.
-2. IMGUI: `ELayout.Horizontal` does not work here
-3. IMGUI: `DOTweenPlay` might be a bit buggy displaying the playing/pause/stop status for each function.
+2. IMGUI: `DOTweenPlay` might be a bit buggy displaying the playing/pause/stop status for each function.

 ```csharp
 using SaintsField;